 Sarita is a Holistic Pain Relief & Life Coach, Best Selling Author, Motivational Speaker and Energy Worker.
 She has local, national and international clients.

-She is a single mum of two adult kids and primary school aged triplets who live with their dad because of her disabilities but sees them several times a week.
+She is a single mum of two adult kids living inter-state and primary school aged triplets who she has shared care of with their father.

 Before her health took a shortfall, Sarita was working as a nurse specialising in helping patients with brain injuries.
 She has always been intrigued by the way the brain works but after a car crash that ended her nursing career, she decided to train as a level 2 Reiki prescription and become a spiritual counsellor utilising her nursing skills.